MrRyansan/tsqlsh/README.md

 A cqlsh-inspired cli for MSSQL on a Mac (and Linux in the future)

+---
+## Update 2018-11-18
+I've created a feature branch where I'm working on unit testing.
+This started out as a RnD project and unit testing was not a big concern.
+Now I'v decided to use it as an opportunity to get familiar with Xunit.
+I still have a lot of unit tests to write; probably some more refactoring to make it easier to test closer to the data access boundary.
+My general rule of thumb is that if it can't be unit tested, you may need to revisit the design or imo=plementation.
+There are exceptions to the this rule of course; each situation has to be evaluated in it's own unique context.

 ## Reasons Why

 ### Stay On Top of .Net Core